 The Pension and Lifetime Savings Association (PLSA) explains that although UK workplace pension schemes tend to operate on a national basis, they want access to investment opportunities and service providers in the EU.

-This is according to the April 2018 report from by the House of Commons Library on the gender pay gap.
+This is from an August 2018 briefing from the House of Commons Library on the potential implications of Brexit for EU pensions

 ‘Relative child poverty may have risen to its highest rate in at least 15 years, despite high levels of employment’ says the annual Living Standards Audit (pdf) from the Resolution Foundation, in July 2018.

 People can lose the effect of work allowances, be inappropriately benefit capped while in work, and lose out on support for housing costs.
 These problems should surprise nobody, having been raised in parliament as far back as 2012 when universal credit was still in the design stage.